Sabine Lautenschläger

 Sabine Lautenschläger (born 3 June 1964) is a German jurist who served as a member of the Executive Board of the European Central Bank from 2014 to 2019.
 She previously served as vice-president of the Deutsche Bundesbank from 2011 to 2013.

-In 2022, Lautenschläger joined the Covington’s Frankfurt law firm as Senior Advisor.
+In 2022, Lautenschläger joined law firm Covington’s Frankfurt office as Senior Advisor.

 Education and early career

 Lautenschläger graduated with a Staatsexamen from the University of Bonn in 1990.
 She began her career on banking supervision in 1995 at the Federal Banking Supervisory Office, the predecessor to today's Federal Financial Supervisory Authority (BaFin).
 She served there as a member of the Basel Committee on Banking Supervision between 2008 and early 2014.

 Vice President of Bundesbank, 2011–2013

 Lautenschläger was appointed as vice president of the Bundesbank in 2011, the first woman to hold that position.
 In that capacity, she was in charge of banking and financial supervision.
 She also served as member of the Financial Stability Committee of the European System of Central Banks between 2012 and early 2014.

 During her time at Bundesbank, Lautenschläger pushed for the ECB's stress tests on bank assets to be tough and credible, while calling for the euro region's prospective bank resolution mechanism to have a strong legal basis.
 She has been among those who have warned about potential conflicts of interest when the ECB has responsibility for both monetary policy and banking supervision.
 She has argued against treating government bonds as risk-free assets on banks' books.
 She was also known for her warnings on the risks of keeping interest rates too low for too long.

 In line with the Bundesbank board, Lautenschläger consistently opposed the ECB's bond-buying plan, known as Outright Monetary Transactions (OMT).